• Skip to primary navigation

 Instructions

-2. Combine all ingredients except corn chips in large mixing bowl.
+2. Combine all remaining ingredients in a large mixing bowl, including the chips.
 The taco flavoring in the meat juices will serve as the “dressing” for the salad.

 Notes